4d/docs/docs/WebServer/qodly-studio.md

 ### Enabling rendering

-To enable the [rendering of webforms](../rendering.md) that are created in the studio, the following options must be set.
+To enable the [rendering of webforms](../rendering.md) that are created in Qodly Studio, the following options must be set.

 * The 4D project's **Settings** > **Web** > **Web Features** > [**Expose as REST server**](../settings/web.md#exposed-as-rest-server) option must be activated
 * The [4D web server](webServer.md) must be running